gabar92/elte_advanced_deep_learning/lectures/01_Introduction_and_Foundations.md

 </details>

-  * a numerical statistic
+  * TF-IDF is a fundamental technique used in classical NLP to convert text data into numerical form
+  * improves upon Bag of Words by considering not just the frequency of words within a single document, but also how unique these words are across all documents in the corpus
+  * TF: Term Frequency:
-  * reflecting how important a word is to a document in a collection or corpus
+    * measures how frequently a term occurs in a document
-  * Term Frequency: the number of times a term occurs in a document
+    * the more times a word appears in a document, the higher its term frequency
-  * Inverse Document Frequency: diminishes the weight of terms that occur very frequently in the document set and increases the weight of terms that occur rarely
+  * IDF: Inverse Document Frequency:
+    * measures how important a term is within the corpus
+    * words that appear in many documents have lower IDF score, as they are considered less significant
+  * TF-IDF score:
+    * the product of TF and IDF
+    * provides a weight for each word
+    * words with higher TF-iDF scores are considered more important to the document they appear in
+  * Pros:
+    * Relevance: TF-IDF can highlight words that are more relevant to a document's context, improving the quality of information retrieval and text mining tasks
+    * Dimensionality Reduction: by prioritizing important words, TF-IDF can help reduce the dimensionality of the text data, focusing on words that offer more meaning
-  * Application:
+  * Cons:
-  * information retrieval: query to a text
+    * Complexity: the calculation of IDF value requires knowledge of the entire corpus, making TF-IDF more complex to implement and compute than simpler models like BoW
+    * Context Ignorance: although TF-IDF considers the rarity of words across documents, it still ignores the context and syntax within the text, potentially missing nuanced meanings
+    * Fixed Vocabulary: similar to BoW, the TF-IDF model has a fixed vocabulary, and it can't handle new words that weren't in the training corpus without retraining

 <details>
 <summary><b>n-gram</b>:</summary>